-$^{^1\}mbox{'SSP3-7.0'}$ is the 'regional rivalry' Shared Socioeconomic Pathway of CMIP6, with an anthropogenic radiative forcing of 7.0 W m $^{-2}$ in 2100.
+$^{^{1}}$ 'SSP3-7.0' is the 'regional rivalry' Shared Socioeconomic Pathway of CMIP6, with an anthropogenic radiative forcing of 7.0 W m $^{-2}$ in 2100.

 Table 2.
 Surface volume mixing ratios of the five main anthropogenic greenhouse gases for various scenarios considered in CKDMIP, where 'CFC-11 equivalent' is an artificially increased CFC-11 concentration to represent 38 further greenhouse gases.
 The numbers in brackets indicate the multiple of preindustrial concentrations.
-The first four individual scenarios will be used to test CKD models developed for the four applications in Table 1: models for NWP will be tested on present-day concentrations, models for reanalysis will be tested also on preindustrial concentrations, and models for climate will be tested on all four.
-The final two lines indicate the range of concentrations over which CKD models generated for reanalysis and climate applications will be tested.
+The present-day scenario will be used to test CKD models developed for the two NWP applications Table 1.
+All scenarios will be used to test CKD models for climate, and the final line indicates the range of concentrations over which these gases will be tested individually (keeping the others constant).